fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

 Following [REP-144](https://www.ros.org/reps/rep-0144.html) this means that each sensor will get its own package with one or more nodes to be executed.
 Following this scheme it will be possible to use the sensors in other projects and work with existing packages such as packages from the [navigation stack](http://wiki.ros.org/navigation).

+## Steps to using ROS to Control a Robot

+The steps to using ROS to control a new robot are[ref](http://shop.oreilly.com/product/0636920024736.do):

+1. Decide on the ROS message interface.
+2. Write drivers for the robot's motors.
+3. Write a model of the robot's physical structure.
+4. Extend the model with physical properties for use in simulation with Gazebo.
+5. Publish coordinate transform data via tf and visualize it with rviz.
+6. Add sensors, with driver and simulation support.
+7. Apply standard algorithms, such as navigation.

 ## Packages and Nodes